Namoshek/docker-php-mssql/README.md

 The exact versions can vary from build to build.
 To see a list of all available tags, please have a look at the [Docker Hub image page](https://hub.docker.com/r/namoshek/php-mssql).

-### Deprecated Images
+### Discontinued Images

-The Dockerfiles of the following images are no longer updated but images are still built automatically once a week.
+The following images are not built anymore, but old builds may still be available on Docker Hub:

 - PHP 7.3 (based on Debian Stretch) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)
 - PHP 7.4 (based on Debian Buster) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)